discocompute/examples/sdk/python_sdk_custom_docker_demo/README.md

-# Example code for Running Dis.co's Python SDK with Custom Docker Images
+# Running Python SDK with Custom Docker Images

-This code demonstrate how we can run a job with Dis.co's Python SDK + a custom docker image.
+This example code demonstrates how to use Dis.co's Python SDK + a custom docker image.

-The code got two parts.
+The example code consists of two parts.

-1. The Dis.co SDK demo code
+1. The source code (Python SDK usage code - main.py, Python Script - server.py, and Data file, task1.txt & task2.txt)
-2. The custom docker build files and scripts
+2. The custom docker build files and scripts to build such.

-To build the docker image, you can run the script provided.

-To test the solution, you have to first setup the docker image on the dis.co account, and set it as the default.

-Then, you can run the main.py afterwards with the customized features provided in the docker (i.e., using an external library in this case)

 # Install